 ballot style

-Ballot data that has been put into contest order for a particular precinct and considers a particular set of voter situations.
-Voter situations include party affiliation (for closed primaries),

-and age of the voter (in states that permit 17-year-olds to vote in primary elections), among others.
+Ballot data that has been put into contest order for a particular precinct or precinct split and considers a particular set of voter situations.
+Voter situations include party affiliation (for closed primaries), and age of the voter (in states that permit 17-year-olds to vote in primary elections), among others.

 barcode

-An optical, machine-readable representation of data as a sequence of bars and spaces that conform to accepted standards.
+An optical, machine-readable representation of data as a sequence of bars or squares or spaces that conform to accepted standards.
 Linear (1d) barcode standards include UPC, EAN and 128.
 QR is an example of a 2D barcode standard.

-barcode reader

-Device used to scan barcodes and convert the encoded information into a usable format.
-Barcode readers are used to scan codes on a variety of election materials including ballots, driver's licenses, voter ID cards, voter information packets, envelopes, and other election documents.

-baseline voting

-A vote variation in which the candidate with the most votes wins.
-In single-seat contests, the voter may only select one contest option.
-In multi-seat contests for n seats, the voter may select up to n contest options.

-Synonyms: Plurality voting

 batch

-A collection of paper ballots gathered as a group for tabulation or for auditing.
+A collection of paper ballots or ballot images or cast vote records gathered as a group for tabulation or for auditing.

 batch-fed scanner

-An electronic voting device that:
+An electronic voting device that typically:

 accepts stacks of hand-marked or BMD-produced paper ballots and automatically processes them until the stack is empty;